-I was walking around Michael's craft store last week, searching for inspiration.
+I was walking around the craft store last week, searching for inspiration.
 I have several graduates to give gifts to, and I wanted them to be special.
 I should say, I wanted the holders for the cash to be special.
 I was almost through the entire store when I came across some tiny takeout boxes.
 They're about 2 1/4" tall.
 I've made fabric fortune cookies before, using a pattern from the back of this book, and realized they would be perfect for holding money and conveying some sort of graduation wisdom they won't listen to anyway.

 I wanted the cookie to be large enough to take up most of the space inside the box, so I used a 5" circle.
 I made a template on cardboard using a mini pie tin that happened to be that size.